abprash/personal_guidelines/Java_OOPS_Basics.md

         System.out.println("I got confused");
     }
 }

+//will work perfectly

+public class String
+{
+    public static void main (java.lang.String[] args)
+    {
+        System.out.println("I got confused");
+    }
+}

 ```
 - JVM will complain that, it did not find method main() in the String class.
 Also, since String is an inbuilt class of Java.
 Because, the JVM was expecting a main method, with java.lang.String[] args, but it got a user defined class with user defined String[] argument.
+Because, the order in which JVM will search for the class is the current package first, then the classpath.
+But if we replace the String in the main args with java.lang.String, it will run perfectly.

 ### Other data structures and collections
 * TreeSet will sort the elements when adding in ascending order, and eliminate duplicates. (because, set.)